p47t/phabricator-to-slack/README.md

 Ubuntu 12.04 is the only tested platform.
 However, it should work only any platform that Go supports.

-You should edit `/etc/init/phabricator-to-slack.conf` and add the following environment variables:
+If you are using upstart, you should edit `/etc/init/phabricator-to-slack.conf` and add the following environment variables:

     env PORT=...             # e.g. 8000
     env SLACK_CHANNEL=...    # e.g. #random